GeveoAu/blog/_posts/2020-02-06-Run-Postman-API-tests-in-Azure-DevOps-Pipelines.md

 the source controller and in the build pipeline it should be copy and published as aftifacts.

-1. Export postman scripts
+1.Export postman scripts

 Your postman collection which you wanted to run in the Azure DevOps pipeline should be exported.

 <img src="/img/Thilanka_1.png" width="400" height="500" />

-2. Export environment variables
+2.Export environment variables

 Environment variable which supports postman scripts should export as well.

 <img src="/img/Thilanka_2.png" width="500" height="200" />

-3. Add it to source control
+3.Add it to source control

 Exported postman and environment variable scripts should be added to the source control in order to access them in the pipeline.

-4. Create build pipeline
+4.Create build pipeline

 If there is no exiting pipeline to create artifacts then create a new build pipeline to create the artifacts using following steps.